xkbcommon/libxkbcommon/doc/user-configuration.md

 "foo", and a variant, say "bar", into the "bar" section in the file `$xkb_base_dir/symbols/foo`.
 This is sufficient to define a new keyboard layout.
-The example below defines the keyboard layout "banana" with an optional variant "orange"
+The example below defines the keyboard layout "banana" with an optional variant "orange":

 ```
 $ cat $XDG_CONFIG_HOME/xkb/symbols/banana